Latavius Murray Player Prop Bets for NFL Week 17 | Baltimore vs. Los Angeles 1/2/2022

 Matchup vs. Los Angeles

-- Against the Rams, Murray has averaged 34.7 rushing yards per game over his three career matchups, 4.2 more yards than his over/under in Sunday's game.
+- In his three career matchups against them, Murray has averaged 34.7 rushing yards against the Rams, 4.2 more than his over/under in Sunday's game.

-- Murray, in three matchups against the Rams, has run for a TD once, including multiple scores in that game.
+- Murray, in three matchups versus the Rams, has run for a TD once, including multiple scores in that game.

 - Note: Murray's stats vs. Rams date back to 2016.

-- In terms of defending against the run, the Rams are sixth in the NFL, conceding 96.9 yards per game.
+- The Rams have the NFL's sixth-ranked defense against the run, giving up 96.9 yards per game.

-- This year the Rams are ranked 26th in the NFL in rushing touchdowns conceded (17).
+- The Ravens are up against the NFL's 26th-ranked defense when it comes to rushing TDs allowed (17 this season).

 Recent Performances

+- He tacked on one reception for 12 yards in the passing game.

-- Over his last three games, Murray has run for 61 yards on 13 carries (20.3 ypg), with one touchdown.
+- Murray has rushed for 61 yards on 13 carries (20.3 yards per game) with one touchdown over his last three games.

 Murray's Baltimore Teammates